Akihabara: 10 Best Things to Do in Otaku Heaven

 RONRON

 Just a few minutes walk from Akihabara Station, RONRON is a fairly new maid cafe that has received nothing but amazing reviews.
-Designed by Shir0, a famous installation artist, this Chinese themed cafe is based around the idea of relieving fatigued hero’s who are preparing for battle against the evil “Kyonshi.”
+Designed by Shir0, a famous installation artist, this Chinese themed cafe is based around the idea of relieving fatigued heroes who are preparing for battle against the evil “Kyonshi.”
 All of the maids wear stylish original maid uniforms that are a blend of Chinese and maid attire.
-These loyal maids provide the hero’s with the utmost hospitality and you are sure to feel like a king when dining here.
-This unique cafe is great for not only men, but also for women and even couples who are looking for a picturesque cafe with great service.
+These loyal maids provide the heroes with the utmost hospitality and you are sure to feel like a king when dining here.
+This unique cafe is great for those looking for a picturesque cafe with great service.

 RONRON Official Website